YassineLass/pizza-delivery-api-Djnago/README.md

 ### .env file
-After installing all the requirements you must create a .env file and set the SECRET_KEY and DEBUG variables.
+> :warning: After installing all the requirements you must create a .env file and set the SECRET_KEY ( Random hex string ) and DEBUG ( True or False ) variables.
 I used [python-decouple](https://pypi.org/project/python-decouple/) to set up environment variables.
 That's why you need to add these two variables

 ### JSON Web Token Authentication